Get our CIAM Buyer Toolset

 Once onboarded, the identities are managed within Admiral’s identity store for all user types with a flexible data model, including metadata to ensure compliancy to new privacy regulations and British ICO guidelines.
 The option of a unique attribute that can be used for identification, plus a Single Sign-on mechanism provides a smooth customer journey, fitting the company’s ambition to be a frontrunner in offering frictionless digital services to their customers.

 Although the amount of business users in the form of agents is limited, Admiral does white-label their insurance products, for example to the British AA and Ford Insure.
-This demands for extra delegation options, since there will also be users at the AA and Ford side that need to access the identity platform and manage identities.
-On top of that, these companies also have their security policies.
-This means that the CIAM systems in place need not only support the requirements of Admiral but also those of the partner organisations.
-These white-label organisations with their massive customer bases need to be served top-notch by Admiral, requiring an always-on CIAM system.
+This demands for extra delegation options, as staff from the AA and Ford need to access the identity platform and manage "their" identities.

-The identity platform is also used by internal stakeholders, with identity data solely accessed by those who have the rights and permissions.
-For example,a DPO that needs to download a total data overview, or a customer service employee that needs to help resetting an account.
+The identity platform is used by internal stakeholders as well, with (specific) identity data solely accessible to those who have the proper rights and permissions.
+For example, a DPO that needs to download a total data overview, or a customer service employee who helps resetting a password.

 API’s play a crucial role in Admirals identity infrastructure.
 With the amount of customer touch points across platforms and brands, it is a huge challenge to bring everything together.